Inverza app icon Inverza app icon

 Frequently Asked Questions

 No API key is needed.
-The AI chat works out of the box with a built-in fast AI model.
+The AI chat works out of the box with a built-in AI model: Google's newest Gemini generation (currently Gemini 3.7 Flash).
 Flickr photos also work with a built-in key.
 If you want more powerful AI models (Claude, Gemini Pro, or ChatGPT), switch to "Bring Your Own Key" in Settings.

 If you choose "Bring Your Own Key" in Settings, each provider offers API keys through their developer platforms.
 Links are provided directly in the app.
 Most providers offer a free tier that is sufficient for personal use.
 If you prefer not to set up an API key, the built-in fast AI model works without any configuration.

 Inverza has no backend server.
-Your location goes directly to Open-Meteo and Overpass API.
+Your location goes directly to the services that power each feature: Open-Meteo (weather), the Overpass API (OpenStreetMap data), NOAA's aviation weather service (nearest airport observations), and Flickr and Wikimedia Commons (spot photos).
 AI messages go directly to the provider.
 Your API keys and saved spots stay on your device.
+Details are in the privacy policy.

 When you save a spot, you can set the direction it faces.
 The AI then knows whether sunrise or sunset will be in your field of view and gives more specific advice.